-When you try to run a Vbscript by double-clicking it, the script may open in Notepad.
-This happens if Notepad (instead of wscript.exe) is set as the default application for .vbs files.
+When you try to run a VBScript by double-clicking it, the script may open in Notepad.
+This happens if the user has set Notepad as the default (instead of wscript.exe) program for

 To run the script, you may use one of these two Windows Script Host executables.

 - WScript.exe (Windows-based Scripting Host)